revbayes/revbayes.github.io/tutorials/relative_time_constraints/index.md

 The first line `T0\tT1\tT14\tT15` tells RevBayes that the most recent common ancestor (MRCA) of `T0` and `T1` has to be older than the MRCA of `T14` and `T15`, and so on.
-You can look for the respective nodes on the time-like tree given above, and check that the constraints are actually valid.
+You can look for the respective nodes on the timetree given above, and check that the constraints are actually valid.
 In fact, the constraints are quite helpful in that they resolve the order of nodes having similar age.

-Next, we use the birth process with unknown birth rate as a prior for the time-like tree `psi`, and define some proposals for the MCMC sampler.
+Next, we use the birth process with unknown birth rate as a prior for the timetree `psi`, and define some proposals for the MCMC sampler.
 The proposals change the root age, scale the branches of `psi`, and slide the nodes.

 ```